-Due to the level of detail required for consideration as an FMP, only two out of 38 potentially feasible FMPs were determined to have enough details available for evaluation and potential recommendation for inclusion in the Regional Flood Plan.
-Based on the FMP evaluation described in Section 5.4.2, the Lower Rio Grande Planning Region has determined that two FMPs comply with all the TWDB requirements and recommend them for inclusion in the Regional Flood Plan representing a combined total project cost of \$13,782,000.
+Due to the level of detail required for consideration as an FMP, 94 out of 98 potentially feasible FMPs were determined to have enough details available for evaluation and potential recommendation for inclusion in the Regional Flood Plan.
+Based on the FMP evaluation described in Section 5.4.2, the Lower Rio Grande Planning Region has determined that 94 FMPs comply with all the TWDB requirements and recommend them for inclusion in the Regional Flood Plan representing a combined total project cost of \$968,383,868.
 A map of project areas for the recommended FMPs is provided in Figure 5.3 on the next page.

 A summary of the recommended FMPs for inclusion in the Regional Flood Plan is presented in Table 5.2.
-These two projects are located within the City of Pharr and represent a combined total construction cost of \$13.8 million.
+These projects represent a combined total construction cost of \$9.68 million.
 Supporting technical data for each FMP, including their flood risk reduction benefits, is included in Table 16 in Appendix B. A one-page report summary for each recommended FMP is included in Appendix C. Additionally, Appendix C provides a detailed breakdown of the estimated planning-level costs for each FMP following the TWDB Technical Guidelines.